Compare Auto Insurance Quotes in Your Area

 Where is OnStar Insurance available?

-OnStar Insurance is offered in all 50 states, as well as Washington, D.C.
+OnStar Insurance is no longer offered online in any state, though it was offered in all 50 states and Washington, D.C. until recently.
 The company rapidly expanded its availability in late 2021 and early 2022, adding Michigan in early May to complete its national reach.

 At the moment, only drivers in Michigan, Illinois, Arizona and Texas can get a discount for usage-based insurance.